 You may be confused with the different terminology on bulb packaging.
-Traditional incandescent bulbs and compact florescent bulbs measure brightness in watts, but newer LEDS use lumens as a measurement.
+Traditional incandescent bulbs and compact florescent bulbs measure brightness in watts, but newer LEDs use lumens as a measurement.
 Use the chart below to compare watts and lumens and the energy saving capability of different bulbs.

 - Shop for Lumens, not watts.
 For the best energy cost savings, look for high lumens and low wattage.
 To calculate which bulbs are the most energy efficient, divide the lumens by the watts.
-The greater this number is, the more energy efficient the light it.
+The greater this number is, the more energy efficient the light is.

 - Choose a color temperature.
 Generally soft lighting is used indoors and in small areas, and bright lights are used outdoors and in indoor task lighting.